Computer Information Systems

 CIS 109.
 Introduction to Programming.
 3 Credits.

 This course introduces students to fundamental problem-solving and programming concepts using the high-level language Python.
-Topics covered include data types, variables, constants, decision statements, repetition, functions, string processing and file I/O. Prerequisites: FYE 101, MAT 092, RDG 098, (or placement).
+Topics covered include data types, variables, constants, decision statements, repetition, functions, strings and lists.
+Prerequisites: MAT 092 or MAT 096 (corequisite) or placement.

 CIS 118.
-Mobile and Web Development.
+Introduction to Full Stack Development.
 3 Credits.

 CIS 121.
 Spreadsheet Applications.
 3 Credits.